apes-suite/musubi/paper.md

 supercomputing infrastructure ranging from IBM's BlueGene systems to NEC's SX vector systems [@Qi:2016].
-The user interface is realized via the Lua [@Ierusalimschy:2016] scripting language, which is used to configure the simulation setups and allows for great flexibility in the setup definition.
+The user interface is realized via the Lua [@Ierusalimschy:2016] scripting language, which is used to configure the simulation setups and allows for great flexibility.

 # Acknowlegements